brayellison/brat/README.md

 # brat rapid annotation tool (brat) / Windows Compatibility#

-This is fork of the main brat project, [which can be found here](https://github.com/nlplab/brat).
+This is a fork of the main brat project, [which can be found here](https://github.com/nlplab/brat).
 This project is for Windows compatibility and has been tested on Windows 7 with Python 3.7 minimally.
 Use at your own risk.

 To use: